Most popular TV hosts of all time

 - Heard of: 86%

 Pat Sajak has hosted "Wheel of Fortune" since 1981.
 He's become a household name and has received 22 nominations for the Daytime Emmy Award for Outstanding Game Show Host and has won three times.
 He was also awarded a Lifetime Achievement Emmy in 2011.
-He announced he'd be ending his more-than-40-year run as the host of "Wheel of Fortune" in 2024, with Ryan Seacrest taking over.
+In June 2024, Sajak ended his more-than-40-year run as the host of "Wheel of Fortune," passing the mic to new host Ryan Seacrest in September.

 #17.
 Red Skelton